tgirke/GEN242/content/en/assignments/Projects/project_data.md

 ### Run instructions

-The following provides recommendations how to run the workflows on the cluster with and without parallelization.
+The following provides recommendations and additional options to consider when running the workflows.
+This also includes parallelization settings for the specific data used by the class projects.

 ```r
 library(systemPipeR)